 dCube is the complete AI-powered fraud management solution that enables the proactive defeat of emerging fraud.

-Get detailed fraud signals in real time, and take proactive steps to defeat both known and unknown fraud.
+Get detailed, real-time fraud signals produced through advanced contextual detection and holistic analysis, and take proactive steps to defeat both known and unknown fraud.

 This is part one of a three-part blog post series highlighting some of the key things to look for when it comes to choosing a third-party fraud prevention solution.
 In this post, we go over topics such as multi-layer protection, target use cases, global reach and data, etc.

 Accelerate feature engineering, leverage global intelligence from more than 4.2B user accounts, and draw on advanced deep learning features to increase coverage and reduce false positives.

 First in a three-part series focusing on fraud modeling.
 The series covers pre-modeling, modeling, and post-modeling.

 Combine sophisticated out-of-box features and advanced AI and machine learning-enriched features to build powerful rulesets for comprehensive fraud detection.